Boreas618/Notes/operating-systems/virtual-memory.md

 - Set (1): "Young" or recently accessed.
 - Cleared (0): "Old" or infrequently accessed.

-## Nth Chance Version of Clock Algorithm
+## N-th Chance Version of Clock Algorithm

 This version enhances the standard Clock Algorithm by tracking the number of "sweeps" (clock hand rotations) a page remains unused.
 - The counter is reset when a page's "use" bit is 1.
 - If the "use" bit is 0, the counter increments, and replacement occurs when it hits N.
 - A higher N brings the algorithm closer to LRU.
 However, finding a replaceable page might necessitate numerous clock cycles.
 - The "dirty" status of a page (indicating modifications) is also considered.
 This ensures data consistency by writing back changes before potential replacements.

-## Clock-Emulated-M

-This variant doesn't rely on hardware-supported "modified" bits; instead, it uses a read-only bit.
-- Initially, all pages are designated as read-only.
-Any write operation will cause a fault.
-- Upon a valid write, the system tags the page as writable and updates the "modified" status.
-- Pages reset to read-only when their modifications are saved to disk.

 ## Second-Chance List Algorithm